garrandall/popular-music-data/tracks/ain-t-seen-love-like-that-mr--big.md

 ---
 I've been miles from nowhere crossed and doubled back Time is a healer and i've done my time
-'Cause i ain't seen love like that
+'Cause I ain't seen love like that

 I've seen the light of freedom 'til they fade to black So many faces but no one compares
-No i ain't seen love like that
+No I ain't seen love like that

 And I've got
 People tellin' me to let her go